ansys/pydpf-core/docs/source/user_guide/operators.rst

      result key: rst and path: D:\ANSYSDev\dpf-python-core\ansys\dpf\core\examples\model_with_ns.rst Secondary files:

-Connect this data sources to the displacement operator with:
+Connect this data source to the displacement operator:

 .. code-block:: python

     op.inputs.data_sources(data_src)

 Other optional inputs can be connected to the displacement operator.
-Printing the operator above showed that a mesh_scoping of type :ref:`ref_scoping` can be connected to work on a spatial subset.
-A time scoping of type list[int] can also be connected to work on a temporal subset:
+Printing the operator above showed that a ``mesh_scoping`` of type :ref:`ref_scoping` can be connected to work on a spatial subset.
+A ``time_scoping`` of a list of integers can also be connected to work on a temporal subset: